alexandru-dinu/obsidian-sortable/README.md

 </details>

 - Sorting numerical and string data types.
 Custom comparator functions are part of the roadmap (see this [issue](https://github.com/alexandru-dinu/obsidian-sortable/issues/12)).
 - No altering of the markdown source code.
-Sorting is done solely in reading (i.e. non-editing) mode by rearranging rows (i.e. `tr` elements).
+Sorting is done by rearranging table rows (i.e. `tr` elements).
 - No dependencies.

 ## Installation